 Acoustic transfer

-The frequency response of Glia model stethoscopes, compared with the Littmann Cardiology III, was determined using an experimental setup modelled from a phantom-based frequency response setup previously described.
+The frequency response of Glia model stethoscopes, compared with the Littmann Cardiology III, was determined using an experimental setup modelled from a phantom-based frequency response setup previously described8.
 A latex balloon filled with 2L (2000g) of water was used as a phantom and each stethoscope was applied to the surface by hand.
-Phantom excitations were supplied by an external vibrating speaker at 86 Hz intervals between 0 and 5000 Hz (white noise) for 15 seconds.
-Three iterations of the Glia stethoscopes with variations in the output channel size and infill percentage were tested against the Littman Cardiology III.
-The output of each stethoscope was recorded by microphone for spectral analysis.
+Phantom excitations were supplied by an external vibrating speaker which was placed in contact with the balloon and sound was played at 86 Hz intervals between 0 and 5000 Hz (white noise) for 15 seconds.
+The output of each stethoscope was recorded by a microphone which was placed in a silicon tube attached to the stethoscope head for spectral analysis.
+Spectral analyses such as these have been used successfully in the past to analyze breath sounds recorded from individuals with lung pathology12.
 The simplicity of this design was intended to allow other users to validate our design independently.

 Results

-After many iterations, we successfully designed a working stethoscope, known as the Glia model (Fig 1), at a total cost of $2.83 USD.
+After many iterations, we successfully designed a working stethoscope, known as the Glia model (Fig 1), at a total cost of $2.83 USD using recycled ABS pellets.
 A bill of materials and cost breakdown can be found in Table 1.
+Commercial ABS filament was assumed to cost $30/kg.